Velocidex/velociraptor-web/content/docs/vql_reference/_index.md

 ## Column Specification

-The column specification is a comma delimeted list of expressions which may consist of operations or VQL functions.
+The column specification is a comma delimited list of expressions which may consist of operations or VQL functions.
 The expressions operate on each row returned from the plugin.
 Each expression specifies a single Column to add to the transformed row.
 Alternatively